OKDaG/docker-swarm-exec/README.md

 [Support for executing into a task #1895](https://github.com/docker/swarmkit/issues/1895) issue is resolved in the Docker swarm project and the same capability becomes available directly in the Docker swarm API and command-line client.

-The exec capability, together with `docker service logs` (already included in Docker 17.05.0-ce as non-experimental), a `docker service signal`, as well as pause/resume, will provide closure of the container operation functions between plain Docker containers and services that run containers on a swarm cluster.

 ## Standalone Use